 Hold regular office hours during the week.

-Allow for flexibility in office hours as needed to accommodate the needs of residence and conference attendees.
+Allow for flexibility in office hours as needed to accommodate the needs of residents and conference attendees.

 Attend campus, hall, and floor programs and activities.

 Serve in the AC On-Call Duty Rotation.

 Communication: oMaintain frequent and open contact with students and staff. oRespond promptly to requests for information.
 Check messages several times daily. oPromptly deliver pertinent information to supervisor or appropriate administrative staff. oParticipate constructively and appropriately in meetings.

 Training and Development oAttend required training and development meetings and retreats. oAttend student leadership and/or professional conferences when possible.
 Submit program proposals to present at these conferences. oAssist with and support the completion of a variety of collateral assignments including, but not limited to, Housing Operations Management, Student Training and Development, Themed Housing, and Student Group Advising.

 Special Instructions to Applicants: